Nora Eccles Harrison Cardiovascular Research & Training Institute

 Using medication to help treat cardiac arrhythmia is known as chemical cardioversion.
 The medication could be provided intravenously or orally.
 Another type of treatment is called electrical cardioversion, which is an electric shock treatment.
 It provides a shock that is meant to reset a normal heartbeat.

-o cause a break in the electrical signals that cause irregular heartbeats.
+There is also atrial fibrillation ablation, which requires a doctor to create small scars on the heart to cause a break in the electrical signals that cause irregular heartbeats.
 Catheter ablation is a treatment that destroys small parts of tissue that are causing the arrhythmia.
 Additionally, there are implantable devices that can monitor, synchronize, and reset the heart rhythm.

 The one that will be deemed the “best” is going to differ from one patient to the next.
 You will want to speak with your doctor about the options you have available to find the one that is right for you.